Introduction

 Conclusion

 Frozen conveyor belts in aggregate and quarry plants drain revenue through lost tonnage, equipment damage, emergency labor, and safety incidents.
-With the right deicer applied correctly and consistently, that exposure becomes a non-issue before winter hits.
+The right deicer or mechanical freeze-control system, applied and maintained correctly, can reduce freeze-related downtime, manual ice-removal work, equipment damage, and winter safety exposure.

 Before selecting a product, evaluate your specific cold-weather conditions rather than defaulting to whichever deicer is cheapest or most familiar.
 Key factors to assess: